posit-dev/py-shiny/e2e/README.md

 ## Shiny app fixtures

 Playwright for Python launches and controls (headless or headful) browsers, but does not know how to start/stop Shiny app processes.
-Insteaed, we have our own [Pytest fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html) for Shiny app process management.
+Instead, we have our own [Pytest fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html) for Shiny app process management.